Way back when I started managing projects,

-Change management is the unwritten requirement in everyone’s job, especially those people involved in projects.
-Training is still important, but there’s also this idea of ‘readiness’: how prepared the organisation is to do things differently.
+Training is still important, but there’s also this idea of ‘readiness’: how prepared the organization is to do things differently.

 Communication remains critical in a changing environment, both in laying the groundwork for the change and for ensuring people know what is happening.